Odesa: Name

-Odesa is sometimes called the Pearl by the Sea, the Southern Capital, Odesa-mama and the Humour Capital, as well as Southern Palmyra.
+Odesa is sometimes called the Pearl by the Sea, the Southern Capital, or Southern Palmyra, as well as Odesa-mama.

 In 1795 the city was named Odessa in accordance with the Greek Plan of Empress Catherine II.
 Catherine's Secretary of State Adrian Gribovsky claimed in his memoirs that the name was his suggestion.
 Some expressed doubts about this claim, while others noted the reputation of Gribovsky as an honest and modest man.
 Odesa is located between the ancient Greek cities of Tyras and Olbia and it was named using a Slavic feminine form for the ancient Greek city of Odessos (Ὀδησσός; in Roman times, Odessus).
 This refers to the second ancient Odessos, founded between the end of the 5th and beginning of the 4th centuries BC (the first one, identified with modern Varna in Bulgaria, is the older of the two, founded c.
 610 BC).
 The exact location of this ancient Odessos is unknown, but modern efforts have attempted to localize it 40 km northeast of Odesa, near the village of Koshary, Odesa Oblast., near the Tylihul Estuary.

 Odessa, the transliteration of the name from Russian, was the traditional English spelling of the city's name favoured before Ukraine's independence in 1991 (similar to the spelling of Kiev versus Kyiv).
+It remained the predominant spelling until the mid-2010s, when international usage began to adopt the official transliteration Odesa as endorsed by the Ukrainian government.

 Odesa became the internationally standardized Latin-alphabet transliteration of the Ukrainian name according to the Ukrainian National romanization system, which was adopted for official use by Ukraine's cabinet in 2010, approved by the UN Group of Experts on Geographical Names in 2012, and adopted by the BGN/PCGN in 2019.
 This spelling appears in Encyclopædia Britannica and in dictionaries as the spelling for the Ukrainian city.
 The spelling Odesa has also been adopted as the Library of Congress Name Authority Heading.
 As noted by the Christian Science Monitor, many in the English-language media outlets historically spelled the city Odessa, even after changing the spelling of Kiev to Kyiv, but since the beginning of Russia's 2022 invasion of Ukraine more outlets and style guides have been shifting away from Russian transliterations.